 We have focused, and intend to continue to focus, significant resources on the development and enhancement of our electronic commerce properties.
 These properties, such as Yahoo!
 Shopping, link users with a network of retailers with which we have relationships.
 However, we merely provide a means through which our users can access the sellers of the products such users may wish to purchase and do not establish a direct billing relationship with our users as a result of any such purchase.
-In addition, a large number of our users currently utilize our online shopping services simply to gather information for future offiline purchases.
+In addition, a large number of our users currently utilize our online shopping services simply to gather information for future offline purchases.
 We will need to effectively induce information gatherers to make purchases in order for our electronic commerce properties to be successful.
+Finally, the success of our electronic commerce properties will also depend on, among other things, our ability to attract and retain well-known brands among our network of retailers.
 The revenue that we derive from our electronic commerce services is typically in the form of a bounty or a commission paid by the retailer from whom our user purchased a product.
 If the user had a favorable buying experience with a particular retailer, the user may subsequently contact that retailer directly rather than through our service.
 If our users bypass our electronic commerce properties, such as Yahoo!
 Shopping, and contact retailers directly, we will not receive any revenue for purchases made through such direct contact.
 Competing providers of online shopping, including merchants with which we have relationships, may be able to provide a more convenient and comprehensive online shopping experience due to their singular focus on electronic commerce.
-As a result, we may have difficultly competing with those merchants for users of electronic commerce services.
+As a result, we may have difficulty competing with those merchants for users of electronic commerce services.
 The inability of our electronic commerce properties to generate significant revenues could have a material adverse effect on our business.

-We will continue to expand into international markets in which we have limited experience
+We will continue to expand into international markets in which we have limited experience.

-A key part of our strategy is to develop Yahoo!-branded online properties in international markets and we have developed, through joint ventures, subsidiaries nd branch offices, Yahoo! properties localized for over 20 other countries.
-To date, we have only limited experience in developing localized versions of our products and marketing and operating our roducts and services internationally and we rely on the efforts and abilities of our foreign business partners in such activities.
+A key part of our strategy is to develop Yahoo!-branded online properties in international markets and we have developed, through joint ventures, subsidiaries and branch offices, Yahoo! properties localized for over 20 other countries.
+To date, we have only limited experience in developing localized versions of our products and marketing and operating our products and services internationally and we rely on the efforts and abilities of our foreign business partners in such activities.

-we believe that in light of substantial anticipated competition, we need to move quickly into international markets in order to effectively obtain market share.
+We believe that in light of substantial anticipated competition, we need to move quickly into international markets in order to effectively obtain market share.
 However, in a number of international markets, especially those in Europe, we face substantial competition from Internet Service Providers (ISPs) that offer or may offer their own navigational services.
 Many of these ISPs have a dominant market share in their territories.
-Further, foreign providers of competing online services may have a substantial advantage over us in attracting users in their country due to more established branding in that country, greater where the state of the states and preferences of users residing in that country and/or their focus on a single market.
-We expect to continue to experience higher costs as a percentage of revenues in connection with the development and maintenance of international online properties.
+Further, foreign providers of competing online services may have a substantial advantage over us in attracting users in their country due to more established branding in that country, greater knowledge with respect to the tastes and preferences of users residing in that country and/or their focus on a single market.
+We have experienced and expect to continue to experience higher costs as a percentage of revenues in connection with the development and maintenance of international online properties.
 International markets we have selected may not develop at a rate that supports our level of investment.
-In particular, international markets typically have been slower than domestic markets in adopting the Internat as an advertising and commerce medium.
+In particular, international markets typically are slower than domestic markets in adopting the Internet as an advertising and commerce medium.